jmanc3/kakoune-plus/README.md

 # Kakoune Plus Helix

-An actually good kakoune config
+An actually good kakoune config that takes inspiration from Helix

 ## Requirements